HappySdet/calculator-tests/README.md

 # Assumptions Taken

-Tests will run on testing environment where reCAPTCHA is disabled.
+Tests should be ran on testing environment where reCAPTCHA is disabled.
 On production, reCAPTCHA stops the cypress from crawling into google search.
+So, captcha handler is added in commands.ts to handle reCAPTCHA.
+In this case, if cypress detects captcha, it will pause the tests and wait for a human to solve the captcha.
+And then click the resume button to resume the tests.
+Which also means, these tests can only be run using cy:open command.

 ## 🚀 Getting Started